TymekDev/mdlc/README.md

 mdlc scans markdown files for links and checks their status using a HTTP HEAD request.
 This includes checking both, status code and any redirects.

+Note: mdlc does not verify whether fragment URLs (starting with '#') are correct.

 ## Installation
 Run `make` to compile `mdlc`.
 Run `make install` to install `mdlc` and completions to `/usr/local/`.